mmazzini01/Advanced_Multivariate_Analysis/README.md

 # Advanced Multivariate Analysis

-This repository contains materials from the **Advanced Multivariate Analysis** course, covering various statistical and machine learning techniques for analyzing complex datasets.
+This repository contains homework materials from the **Advanced Multivariate Analysis** course, covering various statistical and machine learning techniques for analyzing complex datasets.
 The focus is on **non-parametric methods, clustering, dimensionality reduction, and interpretable machine learning**.

 his repository contains materials from the **Advanced Multivariate Analysis** course, covering various statistical and machine learning techniques for analyzing complex datasets.
 The focus is on **non-parametric methods, clustering, dimensionality reduction, and interpretable machine learning**.